Updated: February 14, 2015

 No kissing nor marriage booths, no science exhibits nor singing contests, instead there were henna tattoo salons, wall climbing facilities and rifle pistol shooting booths.
-We were overwhelmed by the festive atmosphere and was at a loss where to go.
+We were overwhelmed by the festive atmosphere and was at a loss on where to go.

-While she was busy looking at the designs while I helped myself in some of the indigenous items that was being sold at the table.
+While she was busy looking at the designs, I helped myself in some of the indigenous items that was being sold at the table.
 I took the liberty of buying a beaded bracelet.

 I reached for her left arm and carefully placed the bracelet around it.
-“This is my Valentine’s gift for you,” I said.
+“This is my Valentine’s gift to you,” I said.

 She gave me that same smile I caught a glimpse of earlier that afternoon when I first saw her.
-“Thank you.
-You’re really sweet,” she replied.

 My heart was close to melting.
 Love struck if you must say.
-It was a can-this-be-true-am-I-dreaming-is-this-really-happening kind of moment.
+It was an am-I-dreaming-or-is-this-really-happening kind of moment.

 “To cupid and all the lovers in the world tonight!” she uttered as we both raised our jiggers into the air.

 When it was time to head back to the dormitory, I couldn’t help myself but ask her, “So what happens now?
 What will tomorrow bring us?”

 “Tonight was perfect,” she replied.
 “And I want it to stay that way.”

-We walked the rest of the way back to the dorm in silence, holding hands and enjoying the night breeze as the rock concert slowly faded away in the air.
+We walked the rest of the way back to the dorm in silence, holding hands and enjoying the night breeze as the music from the rock concert slowly faded away in the background.

 We reached Kalayaan just in time for curfew.
 She thanked me for bringing her to the UP Fair, smiled and kissed me for the last time.